telerik/xaml-docs/controls/radpropertygrid/styles-and-templates/group-style-selectors.md

 - TitleGroupStyle

-Depending on the underlying data you can select which style to apply.
+Depending on the underlying data, you can select which style to apply.

-__2.__ In the XAML file define the style selector as a resource and set the properties for the different styles:
+__2.__ In the XAML file, define the style selector as a resource and set the properties for the different styles:

 	 <my:GroupStyleSelector x:Key="groupStyleSelector">
             <my:GroupStyleSelector.NameGroupStyle>